 Make sure that you stay hydrated, get plenty of rest, avoid intense exercises, and eating enough fat will help to reduce (and sometimes eliminate) the keto flu symptoms you’re experiencing.

 Ready to learn more about how the ketogenic diet can change your life?
-Check out our other blog posts!
+Check out our ECO-friendly keto meals!